The purpose of this test is to examine the primary voltage and current on an external coil type ignition system.

 The primary ignition is so called as it forms the first part of the ignition circuit.
 Through the ignition coil, it drives the secondary High Tension (HT) output.
 The primary circuit has evolved from the basic contact breaker points and condenser to the distributorless and coil-per-cylinder systems in common use today.
 All of these ignition systems rely on the magnetic induction principle.

 This principle starts with a magnetic field being produced, as the coil's earth circuit is completed by either the contacts or the amplifier providing the coil negative terminal with a path to earth.
 When this circuit is complete, a magnetic field is produced and builds until the coil becomes magnetically saturated.
-At the predetermined point of ignition, the coil's earth is removed and the magnetic field collapses.
-As the field inside the coil's 250 to 350 primary windings collapses, it induces a voltage of 150 to 350 volts.
+At the predetermined point of ignition the coil earth is removed and the magnetic field collapses.
+As the field inside the coil 250 to 350 primary windings collapses it induces a voltage of 150 to 350 volts.

 As an example, a 4 cylinder engine has a dwell of approximately 45 degrees, which is 50% of one cylinder's complete primary cycle.
-The dwell period on an engine with electronic ignition is controlled by the current-limiting circuit within the amplifier or Electronic Control Module (ECM).
+The dwell period on an engine with electronic ignition is controlled by the current limiting circuit within the amplifier or control unit.

 The induced voltage on a variable dwell system remains constant regardless of engine speed, while it reduces on contact systems.
 This induced voltage can be seen on a primary waveform.